stratosphereips/StratosphereLinuxIPS/docs/installation.md

 2. change the entrypoint in the docker compose file to ["python3","/StratosphereLinuxIPS/slips.py","-f","dataset/<pcapname>.pcap"]
 3. restart slips using ```docker compose -f docker/docker-compose.yml up```

+#### Limitations

+The main limitation of running Slips in a Docker is that every time the container stops, all files inside the container are deleted, including the Redis database of cached data, and you lose all your Threat Intelligence (TI) data and previous detections.
+Next time you run Slips, it will start making detections without all the TI data until downloading the data again.
+The only solution is to keep the container up between scans.

 ---